 2. Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counterparty.
 Based on this evaluation, allowances are taken to account for expected losses of these receivables.
 Accordingly, fair value of such instruments is not materially different from their carrying amounts.

 The fair values for loans (security deposits) were calculated based on cash flows discounted using a current lending rate.
-They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counter party credit risk.
-The interest rate on term deposits is at the prevailing market rates.
+They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including counter party credit risk. the interest rate on term deposits is at the prevailing market rates.
 Accordingly, fair value of such instrument is not materially different from their carrying amounts.

-The interest rate on borrowing is at the prevailing market rates.
+the interest rate on borrowing is at the prevailing market rates.
 Accordingly, fair value of such instruments is not materially different from their carrying amounts.

 For financial assets and liabilities that are measured at fair value, the carrying amounts are equal to the fair values.